-It comes from the wood itself as I experience it coming alive on the lathe by cutting away the unwanted parts to find the desired heart of the piece, much as a sculptor would use chisel and mallet to fashion his contours.
+It comes from the wood itself as we experience it coming alive on the lathe by cutting away the unwanted parts to find the desired heart of the piece, much as a sculptor would use chisel and mallet to fashion his contours.

 Simply wash by hand with mild dish detergent and water and dry thoroughly.
 Don’t let liquids stand for a long time.
-Occasionally you may want to refresh the finish with a coat of light, food-grade mineral oil easily found in a pharmacy or grocery.
+Occasionally you may want to refresh the finish with a coat of light food-grade mineral oil, easily found in a pharmacy or grocery.
 (Do not use vegetable oil to refresh the finish.
 It’s OK for salad dressing, but not to condition your bowl or platter.)
 NEVER put a bowl or platter in a dishwasher!
 NEVER put a bowl or platter in a microwave oven.
 With good care, following these easy instructions, your bowl or platter will last indefinitely to become a family heirloom to be passed down through generations.

 Black Walnut, Cherry, Maple, Poplar, Oak, Hickory, we harvest from our own 10 acres bordering Winchester Creek, in Haywood County, NC.
 We buy some native woods and exotics, like Purpleheart, Yellowheart, and Osage Orange.
 Much of our stock comes from the waste bins of other woodworkers–like Brazilian Cherry, Spanish Cedar, Bloodwood, Pink Ivory, Ambrosia Maple, Wenge and Iroko.
 We”re always looking for Burls of any species, for their amazing grain and patterning.
 Because we can make good use of small leftovers, we often get pieces of hard-to-find exotics like Asian Palm, Snakewood, Ebony, Marblewood, or Zebrawood from other turners.